 The Irish Edition is a newspaper published near Philadelphia, which covers events both here and in Ireland.
 It comes out once a month (about 20-some pages), and has so many interesting sections every month.
 Local Irish-related events are posted, including fraternal organizations, festivals, concerts, seisiuns, etc.; and there are always articles and columns about current and political events concerning Ireland and from Ireland; there is a large column devoted to recent CD releases with enthusiastic reviews; cultural news such as theater, prose, poetry, dance, art, etc.; and Irish sports news.
 They can be reached by e-mail at ired@voicenet.com) or at (215) 836-1929.

-The Philadelphia Shakespeare Festival is a theater group based at 2111 Sansom Street in Philadelphia.
-This year (2005) they are going to have three plays running concurrently in the spring.
-They have been around for about 6 years, and the level of their productions is very high.
-They have a grass roots feel, and their plays are always so spirited, original and imaginative, including the acting, scenery, costumes, music, etc. One special thing about them is that they present Shakespeare in such a clear fashion that it is easy to follow and enjoy the story.
+The Philadelphia Shakespeare Theatre is a theater group based in Philadelphia.
+They have performed 60 Shakespeare plays over the last 20 years, and now they do theater tours, as well as educate students.
+One special thing about them is that they present Shakespeare in such a clear fashion that it is easy to follow and enjoy the story.
 Sometimes they take creative liberties with music or costumes, etc. to produce a contemporary edge.
 See also Philly Shakespeare for more information.

 Famine Memorial Sculpture by Glenna Goodacre, Philadelphia, PA (at Front & Chestnut Streets near Penns Landing) - This large bronze sculpture (12 feet high by 12 feet wide by 24 feet long) contains about 35 figures.
 The sculpture consists of the metaphorical journey of emigrants of the Irish famine from their beloved land to a ship that carried them over the great ocean to a new land of promise and survival.
 Emigrants enter the ship on one side of the sculpture, and on the other side of the sculpure, immigrants leave the ship to begin their new lives in America.
 This photo, taken by my sister-in-law, Ann Hazlett, shows the sculpture from the side representing people struggling during the Irish famine of the mid-19th century.
 Celtic crosses are shown, and the figures are shown trying to scavenge a spoiled potato crop, and crowding up toward the inside of the sailing ship.
 The sculpture has been installed in its permanent location, and is landscaped with plants native to Ireland and America.
 At the landing in America, a tall male figure with a top hat welcomes the new immigrants (shown in the left side of the photo to the left, in front of the flag pole).

 The Irish Repertory Theatre of Philadelphia is located at the Lion Theater at 4442 Frankford Avenue in Philly.
-In March and April of 2004 they presented Brian Friel's play Translations.
-The play The Whiteheaded Boy by Lennox Robinson, who was the manager of the early Abbey Theatre, ran from November 5-21, 2004.
 Call 215-744-5277 for more information.
 The Irish Repertory Theatre of Philadelphia is located at 4442 Frankford Avenue, Philadelphia, PA 19124.

-There are about four events a year, in the mid-winter and mid-summer, and spring and fall.
-They have as many as three stages of music going at once - with great traditional and contemporary celtic music from the United States, Canada, Australia, Ireland, Scotland, England and Brittany.
-And there is always so much more to do and see there as well.
+There were about four events a year, in the mid-winter and mid-summer, and spring and fall.
+They had as many as three stages of music going at once - with great traditional and contemporary celtic music from the United States, Canada, Australia, Ireland, Scotland, England and Brittany.
+And there was always so much more to do and see there as well.
+Sadly, the Scottish-Irish Music Festival that was held in King of Prussia, PA every February is no longer going to be held.
+It will be greatly missed!

 UPCOMING PERFORMANCE DATES FOR DAN PAISLEY & THE SOUTHERN GRASS CAN BE FOUND AT www.southerngrass.net.
 Click on "Schedule"